SaharaRai/HangmanGame/README.md

 If you played the game, you may have noticed that the score does not update.
 My plan is to have scores with username to be stored in a database so high scores can be displayed.

 If you click on new word, new game with a new word will be started.
 However, if a game is lost and the restart button is clicked, it rerenders the site.
 This was a quick fix solution that needs to be updated.

+It is a responsive website currently, and would like to make it responsive to both mobile and larger screen devices.

 # 3. Major challengs and learnings from the project